-All fuel tanks must be protected from side impact collisions.

-Any fuel tank which is located outside the Side Impact Protection required by 3.3.8, must be protected by the same rules outlined for Side Impact Protection 3.3.8.
-A firewall must also be incorporated to protect the driver, per section 3.4.10.1.
+All fuel tanks must be shielded from side impact collisions.
+Any fuel tank which is located outside the Side Impact Structure required by 3.3.8, must be shielded by the same rules outlined for Side Impact Structure 3.3.8.
+A firewall must also be incorporated, per section 3.4.10.1.